daniestevez/gr-satellites/README.md

   if you want to submit telemetry to HIT.
 A complete decoder which does not use gr-lilacsat is already included in gr-satellites.

-If you want to use the realtime image decoder for BY70-1, you also need to install [feh](https://feh.finalrewind.org/).
+If you want to use any of the realtime image decoders, you also need to install [feh](https://feh.finalrewind.org/).

 ## Hierarchichal flowgraphs